Breadcrumbs

 Students who are well-suited for this program will also like working outside, as the majority of the job is spent working outdoors with power poles or clearing trees.
 A lineman career is physically demanding, so students in this program typically like hands-on work and will use both climbing gear and equipment to perform job duties.

 No, and this is a major benefit to our program.
-Students are provided all the necessary gear and equipment during their time in the program, including the BuckSqueeze belt and climbing gaffs.
-The only item you need to purchase is a hard hat, which will be worn in the outdoor lab at all times.
+Students are provided all the necessary gear and equipment during their time in the program.
+The only items you will be required to purchase include lace-up climbing boots, a hard hat, safety glasses, and leather work gloves.

 Sometimes prospective students and parents are concerned about the safety of pole climbing and working off the ground.
 It should be known that safety is the top priority of this program, and safe practices are taught from the first day in the classroom.
 The program's Lead Instructor constantly enforces this during classroom instruction and while working outdoors.
 By the time you graduate, safe practices will come naturally.